How to Choose the Perfect Vegan Hiking Boot

 Overnight Hikes

-Hiking at night usually means colder temps and increased risk of falls or slippage.
-For these reasons, look for a sturdy boot that offers plenty of support and protection, including waterproof uppers, stiff midsoles for more stability on uneven terrain, and lugged outsoles for traction in mud or snow.
+• For these reasons, look for a sturdy boot that offers plenty of support and protection, including waterproof uppers, stiff midsoles for more stability on uneven terrain, and lugged outsoles for traction in mud or snow.

 Winter Hiking